 These doses were selected in dose-finding studies, in which the companies tested different doses sequentially in a small group of children to select the amount of mRNA that elicited the most robust antibody immune response while limiting the expected side effects.

-The other big difference for the Pfizer/BioNTech vaccine for little children is that the primary series includes three doses instead of two.
+The other big difference for the Pfizer/BioNTech vaccine for little children is that the primary series includes three doses instead of two (for the 2023-2024 vaccines, everyone older than 5 years old receives just one dose for primary vaccination).
 Children should get the second dose three to eight weeks after the first, and get the third dose at least eight weeks after the second.

-The dose number and schedule for the little kid Moderna vaccine is the same as for other age groups: two doses, given four to eight weeks apart.
+The little kid Moderna vaccine is in two doses, given four to eight weeks apart.